dehydratedpotato/dehydratedpotato/README.md

-## 🔍 About Me
+## 🔍 About Me...

-I am a young tech enthusiast and self-taught developer with a designer eye and an art gene, developing random software for Apple Platforms.
-I'm obsessed with polished experiences and efficiency, but often find myself involved in really janky reverse engineering projects.
-I'm also deeply intrigued by the various aspects of CPUs, digital logic design, and misc architectural stuff.
+- I'm a young tech enthusiast and self-taught developer with a designer eye developing random software for Apple Platforms.

-I'm currently working on a handful of productivty apps / developer tools for the App Store, but we'll see how long until I finish any 😅.
-Here on my Github, you'll see a wide (but also slightly related) array of projects I conjure in various amounts of time.
+- I'm obsessed with polished experiences and efficiency, but often get involved in janky reverse engineering projects on the side.

-Don't ask me why my username is what it is, I don't really know.
+- I'm also interested in various aspects of CPUs, digital logic design, and misc architectural stuff.
-___
+- Currently working on a handful of projects for the App Store, but we'll see how long until I finish any. 😅

 ## :octocat: Github Stats
 Because why not?